magnetotellurics/ModEM/README.md

 efforts.

 ## Forward modeling
+Inversion of EM data requires hundreds, possibly thousands of solutions for the forward problem.
+This computational load increases hugely when doing joint inversion.
+In order to make joint inversion feasible it is necessary to have highly optimized forward solvers that can explore the last advancements in the theory, algorithms design and high performance computing hardware.
+Below we list some of the planned work related to improving the overall performance of our forward modeling codes.

 1. Improved parallelization
-2. Finalize works on the cur cur equations in order to get better conditioned systems
+2. Finalize works on the curl-curl equations in order to get better conditioned systems
 3. Conversion of code from MATLAB to Fortran for new interpolation functions
 4. Conversion of code from MATLAB to Fortran for multi resolution finite difference grids
 5. Explore multigrid and preconditioners for Krylov solvers
 6. Implementation of more efficient boundary conditions

 ## Parameterization and regularization

 1. Interchangeable parameterizations and regularization strategies